-Relating to Status Cate gory Value Obligation Reference Contract disclosure % Q ≥\$150,000 inc. GST You must publicly disclose all contracts ≥\$150,000 including GST within 45 working days of becoming effective.
-Government Information (Public Access) Act 2009 ® ≥\$150,000 inc. GST You must publish the contract details in the agency's contract register on NSW eTendering . ≥\$150,000 inc. GST You may publish the contract details in any other location the agency makes its open access information available. % Q ≥\$150,000 inc. GST You must keep the contract information publicly available for at least 20 working days, until the project is complete, or until the goods and services have been provided under the contract.
-Q ≥\$150,000 inc. GST Additional disclosure requirements apply in certain circumstances, such as if there has not been an open tender process and/or the terms and conditions of the contract have been directly negotiated with the supplier.
+Relating to Status Cate gory Value Obligation Reference Contract disclosure 8 ≥\$150,000 inc. GST You must publicly disclose all contracts ≥ \$150,000 including GST within 45 working days of becoming effective.
+Government Information (Public Access) Act 2009 8 ≥\$150,000 inc. GST You must publish the contract details in the agency's contract register on NSW eTendering . ≥\$150,000 inc. GST You may publish the contract details in any other location the agency makes its open access information available.
+82 ≥\$150,000 inc. GST You must keep the contract information publicly available for at least 20 working days, until the project is complete, or until the goods and services have been provided under the contract. ≥\$150,000 inc. GST Additional disclosure requirements apply in certain circumstances, such as if there has not been an open tender process and/or the terms and conditions of the contract have been directly negotiated with the supplier.
 Refer to the GIPA Act for details of the contract information to be disclosed for certain types of contracts.
-Aboriginal businesses Q Any You are encouraged to disclose all contracts with Aboriginal businesses, even where these are below the GIPA thresholds.
+Aboriginal businesses Any You are encouraged to disclose all contracts with Aboriginal businesses, even where these are below the GIPA thresholds.
 All disclosed contracts will contribute to your cluster targets for contracts with Aboriginal businesses.
-Aboriginal Procurement Policy Aboriginal participation (1) > \$7.5 million You must include the final Aboriginal Participation Plan in the successful supplier/s contract requirements, including quarterly reporting against the commitments in the Plan.
-Aboriginal Procurement Policy Debriefing prospective \$2 Any You must provide post tender briefings when reasonably requested by SMEs and regional suppliers.
-SME and Regional Procurement Policy suppliers Q Any You should provide post tender briefings for any unsuccessful applicant when reasonably requested.
-Covered procurements Q ≥\$680,000 ≥\$9.584 million You must provide debriefs to unsuccessful tenderers on request, outlining the reasons their submission was not successful.
+Aboriginal Procurement Policy Aboriginal participation & ≥ \$7.5 million You must include the final Aboriginal Participation Plan in the successful supplier/s contract requirements, including quarterly reporting against the commitments in the Plan.
+Aboriginal Procurement Policy

+SME and local participation ≥ \$3 million You must include the final SME and Local Participation Plan in the contract requirements with the successful supplier(s).
+The contract requirements should also state that the supplier must report on progress quarterly.
+SME and Regional Procurement Policy Debriefing prospective suppliers 1 Any You must provide pre and post tender briefings when reasonably requested by SMEs and regional suppliers to clarify requirements and provide feedback on unsuccessful bids.
+SME and Regional Procurement Policy Any You should provide post tender briefings for any unsuccessful applicant when reasonably requested.
+Covered procurements } ≥\$680,000 ≥\$9.584 million You must provide debriefs to unsuccessful tenderers on request, outlining the reasons their submission was not successful.
 Cl.
 28 PBD-2019-05 Enforceable Procurement Provisions